Weather & Climate – Nkhotakota WR

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Nkhotakota Wildlife Reserve has a warm climate and there is a Wet and Dry season.
-Although temperatures remain fairly constant, there is a notable increase in October, before the rains arrive.
-It gets quite cold at night in the Dry season (May to September).
+Nkhotakota Wildlife Reserve has a warm climate, with a distinct Wet season (November to April) and Dry season (May to October).
+Although temperatures remain fairly constant throughout the year, there is a notable increase in October, before the rains arrive.
+It gets quite cold at night in the Dry season, especially over May to August.

 Nkhotakota Safaris